AllenCellModeling/napari-aicsimageio/README.md

 -   `aicsimageio-in-memory`, which reads an image fully into memory
 -   `aicsimageio-out-of-memory`, which delays reading ZYX chunks until required.
-    This allows for incrediblly large files to be read and displayed.
+    This allows for incredibly large files to be read and displayed.

 ## Examples of Features